osiweb/unified_retro_keyboard/firmware/asdf/README.md

 ASDF Keyboard scanning firmware
 -
-The ASDF (Auto Scan by DF) firmware is a key matrix scanner that can detect and debounce keypress and release events on a key matrix and either send codes or perform actions on keypress or release.
+This is a key matrix scanner that can detect and debounce keypress and release events on a key matrix and either send codes or perform actions on keypress or release.
 Keymaps are defined per application and may, for example, generate ASCII codes, special keyscan codes, etc. The code is modular and may be integrated into a larger system easily.

 By default, the code supports any number of rows by 8 columns, which will give the bestperformance on an 8-bit microcontroller.
 For more than 8 columns per